luanteylo/dy_scheduling/README.md

 # dy_scheduling

-dy_scheduling is a python application that controls the virtual machines (VMs) live cycles using the QEMU with KVM.
+dy_scheduling is a python application that controls the virtual machines' live cycles using the QEMU with KVM.